boom-army/docs/roadmap.md

 ## Tokens

-There will be a total of 420 million $SSL tokens with 9 decimal places of divisibility.
+There will be a total of 420 million $BMA tokens with 9 decimal places of divisibility.
 The smallest unit of $BMA is called a `meep` with 1 billion meeps per $BMA.

 ### Market cap spread